 Biodiversity assessments have confirmed that Bonobos were once distributed within the forest far away from villages and lake shores, but have recently started approaching villages due to reduced pressure from the local communities.
 Camera traps have also revealed that elephants seem to be slowly returning to the area, migrating from Yumbi and Lukolela into the […]

 The building of new schools is expanding across the project area to provide better access to quality education for children living in the project area.
-11 schools have been completed with a further 7 in progress and 10 planned, totaling 28 schools to be built during the project’s lifetime.
-Completed educational facilities highlighted are third-party […]
+21 have been built/renovated to date.
+Completed educational facilities highlighted are third-party verified as of December 2021.

 Within the project area’s buffer zone near a sugar cane economic land concession, 20ha of former slash-and-burn land was allocated for village agricultural activities with guidance from the project’s Community Orchard Program team.
 The area is under the management of the Ministry of Environment, but has been reserved as community land for agricultural purposes.
 Many […]